Mounir Lazzez: Ultimate Fighting Championship

 Lazzez faced Abdul Razak Alhassan on July 16, 2020 at UFC on ESPN: Kattar vs. Ige.
 At the weigh-ins, Alhassan weighed in at 174 pounds, 3 pounds over the welterweight non-title fight limit.
 He was fined 20% of his purse which went to Lazzez and the bout proceeded at catchweight.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night bonus.

 Lazzez, as a replacement for Christian Aguilera, faced Warlley Alves on January 20, 2021 at UFC on ESPN: Chiesa vs. Magny.
 He lost the fight via first round TKO.

 Lazzez was scheduled to face Niklas Stolze on July 31, 2021 at UFC on ESPN: Hall vs. Strickland.
 However, Lazzez pulled out just a few days before the event due to visa issues and was replaced by Jared Gooden.

 Lazzez was scheduled to face Elizeu Zaleski dos Santos on April 16, 2022 at UFC on ESPN: Luque vs. Muhammad 2.
 However, Zaleski dos Santos withdrew the week of the fight and was replaced by Ange Loosa.
 He won the fight via unanimous decision.

 Lazzez faced Gabriel Bonfim on January 21, 2023 at UFC 283.
 He lost the fight via a guillotine choke submission in the first round.

+On June 5, 2023, news surfaced that Lazzez had fought out his contract and the organization opted not to renew it.